Gopi Kottoor

 Gopikrishnan Kottoor is the pen name of Raghav G. Nair (born 1956, Thiruvananthapuram, Kerala), an Indian English poet.
-He is best known for his poem "Father, Wake Us In Passing".
-He is also the founder editor of quarterly poetry journal Poetry Chain.
-Kottoor lives in Trivandrum, Kerala.
+He is the founder editor of quarterly poetry journal Poetry Chain.

 Early life and education

 Kottoor studied at the Loyola English School and Arya Central School, Trivandrum.
 He obtained his Bachelor's and Master's degrees in English from the Institute of English, Trivandrum.
 Kottoor won his first poetry prize in University college poetry competitions, and soon published his poetry in Indian magazines publishing poetry in English.
 He attended the Master of Fine Arts (Poetry) program of the Texas State University, Southwest Texas, US.
 In 2005, he was Poet-in-Residence at the University of Augsburg, Germany, on a sponsorship by the Indian Council of Cultural Relations (ICCR) in association with Tagore Centre, Berlin.
 On 4 August 2019, he was requested to join the Indian Writers Association as a member of its advisory board.